FIRST DIVISION

 increasing

-the lawful rates of interest that may be charged
+the lawful rates of interest

 on this particular

-kind of loan.
-(Paragraphing and emphasis supplied)
+kind of loan.’
+(Paragraphing and italics supplied)

-It is clear from the stipulation between the parties that the interest rate may be increased "in the event a law should be enacted increasing the lawful rate of interest that may be charged on this particular kind of loan."
-The Escalation Clause was dependent on an increase of rate made by "law" alone.
+It is clear from the stipulation between the parties that the interest rate may be increased ‘in the event a law should be enacted increasing the lawful rate of interest that may be charged on this particular kind of loan.’
+The Escalation Clause was dependent on an increase of rate made by ‘law’ alone.

 CIRCULAR No. 494, although it has the effect of law, is not a law.
 "Although a circular duly issued is not strictly a statute or a law, it has, however, the force and effect of law."
-(Emphasis supplied).
+(Italics supplied).
 "An administrative regulation adopted pursuant to law has the force and effect of law."
 "That administrative rules and regulations have the force of law can no longer be questioned."

 The distinction between a law and an administrative regulation is recognized in the Monetary Board guidelines quoted in the latter to the BORROWER of Ms. Paderes of September 24, 1976 (supra).
-According to the guidelines, for a loan's interest to be subject to the increases provided in CIRCULAR No. 494, there must be an Escalation Clause allowing the increase "in the event that any law or Central Bank regulation is promulgated increasing the maximum rate for loans."
-The guidelines thus presuppose that a Central Bank regulation is not within the term "any law."
+According to the guidelines, for a loan’s interest to be subject to the increases provided in CIRCULAR No. 494, there must be an Escalation Clause allowing the increase ‘in the event that any law or Central Bank regulation is promulgated increasing the maximum rate for loans.’
+The guidelines thus presuppose that a Central Bank regulation is not within the term ‘any law.’

 The distinction is again recognized by P.D.
-No. 1684, promulgated on March 17, 1980, adding section 7-a to the Usury Law, providing that parties to an agreement pertaining to a loan could stipulate that the rate of interest agreed upon may be increased in the event that the applicable maximum rate of interest is increased "by law or by the Monetary Board."
+No. 1684, promulgated on March 17, 1980, adding Section 7-a to the Usury Law, providing that parties to an agreement pertaining to a loan could stipulate that the rate of interest agreed upon may be increased in the event that the applicable maximum rate of interest is increased ‘by law or by the Monetary Board.’
 To quote:

 Sec.
 7-a.
 Parties to an agreement pertaining to a loan or forbearance of money, goods or credits may stipulate that the rate of interest agreed upon may be increased in the event that the applicable maximum rate of interest